pkLucid/Pokemon-Lucid/lucid_book/src/ai/move_effects.md

 ### Tailwind
   * No score increase in doubles if only one mon left
+  * +10 on Whitney if no Tailwind is set up
   * If Slower +3 (checks average in doubles)

 ### Weakness Policy (+10)